Kiskuit/L3Project/README.md

 Several sets of keys will be studied, in order to select best function for given set (english/french text, code...)

 The codes for the project should be written in OCaml.

+For more details on the project, please read the pdf file in the summary folder (in French).